 First Day of Homeschool Traditions

-- First day of homeschool pictures – Every year we make a sign with the girls’ grade and name on it, but this year I decided to make one and I made a printable for you too for preschool to 12th grade.
+– Every year we make a sign with the girls’ grade and name on it, this year I decided create a printable one and I made a FIRST DAY OF SCHOOL PRINTABLE for you (2023-2024) too for preschool to senior year.
 I just love looking back at all the pictures and see how much they’ve changed and grown.
 Bitter-Sweet for sure.